Challenge Goals

 Simulation Challenge

 The Simulation Challenge allows students from all over the United States to explore wind turbine blade and wind farm design in a game-like environment.
+We help teachers and students creatively explore the science, technology and implications of a world powered by clean energy.

 Learn More